iamb4uc/iamb4uc.xyz/content/_index.md

 <div id="timeDisplay"></div>

-This website will never be a step-by-step guide for your personal needs.
+This website will **never** be a step-by-step guide for your personal needs.
 If you find something useful here, go ahead - use it, share it, or redistribute it freely.
 I genuinely don't mind.
 However, be mindful; I take no responsibility for any trouble you may land yourself in by misinterpreting or misusing the content.

-Everything shared here is the result of my personal research on systems that are entirely legal.
+Everything shared here is the result of my personal research or interests.
 Proceed with caution, and remember - you're on your own.

 Also about the images and gif used in this project.
 I found these randomly so I don't know the artist.
 If you know who to credit or the original creator of